huonglt/Burger-ReactJS/README.md

 - Using factory function to make Component classes of the same behavior and properties

 ## Prerequisite
+node & yarn preinstalled

-node
+- brew install node
-yarn
+- brew install yarn

+I'm using node v7.5.0, yarn v0.20.3

-## To install dependencies
+## Install dependencies before you start
 yarn install

 ## To start